-It uses a public distributed ledger with privacy-enhancing technologies that obfuscate transactions to achieve anonymity and fungibility.
+(; Abbreviation: XMR) is a cryptocurrency which uses a blockchain with privacy-enhancing technologies to obfuscate transactions to achieve anonymity and fungibility.

-The protocol is open source and based on CryptoNote, a concept described in a 2013 white paper authored by Nicolas van Saberhagen.
+Observers cannot decipher addresses trading Monero, transaction amounts, address balances, or transaction histories.The protocol is open source and based on CryptoNote, a concept described in a 2013 white paper authored by Nicolas van Saberhagen.

-The cryptography community used this concept to design Monero, and deployed its mainnet in 2014.
+Developers used this concept to design Monero, and deployed its mainnet in 2014.

-These features are baked into the protocol, though users can optionally share view keys for third-party auditing.
+protocol includes various methods to obfuscate transaction details, though users can optionally share view keys for third-party auditing.